How to Get Rid of Fruit Flies

 Drain flies and fungus gnats might be mistaken for fruit flies, so don’t rule them out if you’re still dealing with a fly problem.

-Recall that fruit flies are capable of laying 500 eggs at once (we know it’s horrible).
+Recall that fruit flies can lay 500 eggs at once (we know it’s horrible).
 To get rid of them completely, a little patience and time will be needed.

 Make sure to clean well and leave your traps out on the counter for a few weeks.
 To make sure you get rid of all the fruit flies, you may also set up a few traps close to garbage cans or sinks.